Banuba/quickstart-ios-swift/README.md

 3. Copy and Paste your client token into appropriate section of `quickstart-ios-swift/quickstart-ios-swift/BanubaClientToken.swift`
 4. Open the project in xCode and run the example.

-# AR Cloud

- 1. Get the latest BanubaARCloud SDK archive for iOS and the client CloudId.
-Please fill in our form on [form on banuba.com](https://www.banuba.com/face-filters-sdk) website, or contact us via [info@banuba.com](mailto:info@banuba.com).
- 2. Copy `BanubaARCloudSDK.xcframework` into `quickstart-ios-swift/Frameworks/`
- 3. Put your client CloudId [here](https://github.com/Banuba/quickstart-ios-swift/blob/master/quickstart-ios-swift/BanubaClientToken.swift#L3)
- 4. Open the project in xCode and run the example.

 # Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.